Home Crosses Pagan symbols & customs Site search

 Why is the cross sideways?

-When carried in battle, a short flagpole is obviously lighter and stronger than a long one.
-So for a given length of flagpole, a horizontal rectangular flag is larger than a vertical rectangular or square flag.
-This has resulted in most national flags having a horizontal rectangle shape and a Horizontal Cross simply follows that shape.
+For a given length of flagpole, a horizontal rectangular flag is larger than a vertical rectangular or square flag.
+This has resulted in most national flags having a horizontal rectangle shape and a horizontal cross is simply to suit that shape.

 National and regional flags that incorporate the Nordic Cross

 The Dannebrog Cross is also known as the Nordic Cross and is the basis for all flags in Scandinavia.
-These include the flags of Finland, Norway, Sweden, Skåneland, Faroe Islands (Denmark), Åland Islands (Finland), plus neighbouring places that are not always considered Scandinavian, such as the Shetland Islands (Scotland), Orkney (Scotland), and Iceland.
+These include the flags of

 The Nordic Cross is also central to the flags of:

-Aldtsjerk, the Netherlands
+Aldtsjerk, Netherlands

 Alegre, Brazil